DomingoVG/Daily-KPIs/README.md

 # Daily-KPIs
-Dashboard to display the CBX Daily KPIs
+Dashboard to display the CBX Daily KPIs.